sarakhan13/celestial-body-database/README.md

 This file contains code used to create a relational database on "celestial bodies", which was part of freeCodeCamp's project challenge.

-Tasks completed and availble in this file:
+Tasks completed and available in this file:

 •	creating a database.